tgscan-dev/tgscan/README.md

 - Fast search results
 - Intuitive search interface
 - Ability to search chat history
+- Text Classification for Groups, Channels and Bots
 - Near-real-time indexing for up-to-date search results

 ## How To Use